Seyloria/sinkswitch/README.md

 ```

 ## :no_entry_sign: Exclude/Hide certain outputs(sinks)
-If you want to hide one or more outputs(sinks) from your menu you can do so by calling the script with the **`-exclude 46,67,63`** flag followed by a comma seperated list of sink id's to hide.
+If you want to hide one or more outputs(sinks) from your menu you can do so by calling the script with the **`-exclude`** flag followed by a comma seperated list of sink id's to hide.
 Show all sinks and their id's:
 ```sh
 wpctl status